Frac Sand Mining

 What You Can Do

-Buffalo, Pepin, and Dunn Counties, along with several towns, have passed moratoria on frac sand mining (Eau Claire and Crawford counties had moratoria that have since expired).
-If you live in one of the "yellow" counties at left--or even if you don't--contact county and municipal officials and write letters to the editor to tell them to institute similar measures.
+New frac sand mines have started to come under greater scrutiny, with more proposals being denied by local government authorities, although many are still getting through and existing mines continue to expand rapidly in the absence of state oversight.
+Several counties and towns have passed moratoria on frac sand mining.
+If you live in one of the "yellow" counties on the map--or even if you don't--contact county and municipal officials and write letters to the editor to tell them to institute similar measures.
 Current moratoriums should be extended indefinitely in consideration of the public health and environmental consequences of both sand mining and the fracking for which the sand is used.
+You can help keep up the pressure to deny zoning permits for new mining or mine expansions by getting involved at the local level--attend hearings, run for office, and encourage your local elected officials to enact or extend a moratorium on frac sand mining in your area.

 A Sand County...
 Disappearing infographic by Carl Sack